ux-talk-tokyo/ux-talk-tokyo/docs/index.md

 It’s for Japanese and non-Japanese.
 Presentations are usually in English, although they usually have Japanese subtitles.
 Networking is in Japanese or English (many people can speak both).

-If you’re interested, please sign up to the email list.
-And please feel free to get in touch with us.
+If you’re interested, please sign up to the email list on [Doorkeeper](https://uxtalktokyo.doorkeeper.jp/).
+And please feel free to get in touch with us [here](https://uxtalktokyo.doorkeeper.jp/contact/new).

 ![Photo of event](/assets/images/2016-10-26/0A0EA0B5-9B07-4ABD-BBD0-06E402547501_1_105_c.jpeg)